 MCC’s independent, transparent eligibility criteria were the starting point for selecting PFG partner countries.
 Following selection, MCC’s diagnostic tool to identify key constraints to economic growth in its partner countries was used to establish program priorities and develop growth-oriented strategies with PFG partner countries.
 The tool has provided a common analytic framework for all U.S. Government agencies participating in PFG, resulting in a more focused United States engagement with PFG partner countries.
 Based on its experience with rigorous monitoring and evaluation (M&E) of development investments, MCC is contributing to development of a PFG M&E approach.

-Ghana and El Salvador are currently developing new compact proposals.
+In 2014, El Salvador began implementation of an investment compact, which builds on its previous compact and is aimed at improving the investment climate by streamlining regulations and building capacity to develop and implement public-private partnerships to catalyze private investment and spur economic growth.
+Ghana is also developing a power compact to support the transformation of Ghana’s power sector and stimulate private investment. .
 The constraints analyses conducted for PFG are informing the compact development process in both countries.
 While MCC compacts will still be independent agreements between MCC and partner countries, MCC expects that PFG will give MCC and its partner governments the opportunity to leverage additional USG resources to complement and enhance MCC investments—including support for catalytic policy and institutional reforms, diplomatic engagement, and mobilization of private sector investments.